makingsounds/sounds/README.md

 <img src="https://media.giphy.com/media/zD2SpVI4vBLeo/giphy.gif">

-Find additional resources below for perfecting your podcasting skills, and for hosting your podcasts for others hear.
+Find additional resources below for perfecting your podcasting skills, and for hosting your podcasts on the internet.